League1 Ontario: L1 Cup

-Clubs

 Current clubs

-Of the 22 current clubs, 3 are based in Toronto, 11 are based elsewhere in the Greater Toronto Area, and the rest are based in other cities in Southern Ontario.
-There are no clubs based in Northern Ontario.
+As of 2026 there are 28 clubs of whom 4 are based in Toronto, 13 are based elsewhere in the Greater Toronto Area, 10 are based in other cities in Southern Ontario and there is 1 club based in Northern Ontario.

+League1 Premier

+Following the last minute departure of ProStars FC, the league has only 11 teams participating in the 2025 season.